-Then again for those who don't need the latest tablet on the block and rather stick to their guns with something more traditional, the Dell Inspiron 13 7000 is a lovely fit.
+Then again, for those who don't need the latest tablet on the block and would rather stick to their guns with something more traditional, the Dell Inspiron 13 7000 is a lovely fit.
 With a metal chassis coated in soft-touch rubber, this Special Edition 13-inch laptop hardly feels like a budget machine.
-Aside from the more than serviceable computing experience you'll get out of this notebook, the screen also flips back giving you a 1080p tablet experience.
+Aside from the more than serviceable computing experience you'll get out of this notebook, the Inspiron 13's screen also flips back, blessing you with a 1080p tablet experience.

 Read the full review: Dell Inspiron 13 7000